fvilarinho/akamai-ds2-dataflow/README.md

 - `Outbound`: Transfers processed logs by the `Converter` to an external storage, including S3-compatible solutions.
 It operates using`FluentD`.
 - `Queue Broker`: A cluster built on `Apache Kafka` for temporary log storage.
-- `Queue Broker Manager`: Responsible to manage the state of the `Queue Broker`.
+- `Queue Broker Controller`: Responsible to manage the state of the `Queue Broker`.
 It operates using [Zookeeper](https://zookeeper.apache.org/).
 - `Queue Broker UI`: UI for `Queue Broker`.
 It operates using [Provectus](https://docs.kafka-ui.provectus.io/).
 - `Proxy`: Routes incoming traffic to the appropriate component based on the specified path (e.g., `/ingest` routes to `Inbound`, and `/panel` routes to the `Queue Manager UI`).
 It operates using [NGINX](https://nginx.org/).